progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 ### The Smart Protocol ###

 The HTTP method is simple but a bit inefficient.
 Using smart protocols is a more common method of transferring data.
-These protocols have a process on the remote end that is intelligent about Git—it can read local data and figure out what the client has or needs and generate custom data for it.
+These protocols have a process on the remote end that is intelligent about Git — it can read local data and figure out what the client has or needs and generate custom data for it.
 There are two sets of processes for transferring data: a pair for uploading data and a pair for downloading data.

 #### Uploading Data ####

-To upload data to a remote process, Git uses the send-pack and receive-pack processes.
-The send-pack process runs on the client and connects to a receive-pack process on the remote side.
+To upload data to a remote process, Git uses the `send-pack` and `receive-pack` processes.
+The `send-pack` process runs on the client and connects to a `receive-pack` process on the remote side.

-For example, say you run git push origin master in your project, and origin is defined as a URL that uses the SSH protocol.
-Git fires up the send-pack process, which initiates a connection over SSH to your server.
+For example, say you run `git push origin master` in your project, and `origin` is defined as a URL that uses the SSH protocol.
+Git fires up the `send-pack` process, which initiates a connection over SSH to your server.
 It tries to run a command on the remote server via an SSH call that looks something like this:

 	$ ssh -x git@github.com "git-receive-pack 'schacon/simplegit-progit.git'"
 	005bca82a6dff817ec66f4437202690a93763949 refs/heads/master report-status delete-refs
 	003e085bb3bcb608e1e84b2432f8ecbe6306e7e7 refs/heads/topic
 	0000

-The `git-receive-pack` command immediately responds with one line for each reference it currently has—in this case, just the master branch and its SHA.
-The first line also has a list of the server’s capabilities (here, report-status and delete-refs).
+The `git-receive-pack` command immediately responds with one line for each reference it currently has — in this case, just the `master` branch and its SHA.
+The first line also has a list of the server’s capabilities (here, `report-status` and `delete-refs`).

 Each line starts with a 4-byte hex value specifying how long the rest of the line is.
 Your first line starts with 005b, which is 91 in hex, meaning that 91 bytes remain on that line.
 The next line starts with 003e, which is 62, so you read the remaining 62 bytes.
 The next line is 0000, meaning the server is done with its references listing.

-Now that it knows the server’s state, your send-pack process determines what commits it has that the server doesn’t.
-For each reference that this push will update, the send-pack process tells the receive-pack process that information.
-For instance, if you’re updating the master branch and adding an experiment branch, the send-pack response may look something like this:
+Now that it knows the server’s state, your `send-pack` process determines what commits it has that the server doesn’t.
+For each reference that this push will update, the `send-pack` process tells the `receive-pack` process that information.
+For instance, if you’re updating the `master` branch and adding an `experiment` branch, the `send-pack` response may look something like this:

 	0085ca82a6dff817ec66f44342007202690a93763949  15027957951b64cf874c3557a0f3547bd83b3ff6 refs/heads/master report-status
 	00670000000000000000000000000000000000000000 cdfdb42577e2506715f8cfeacdbabc092bf63e8d refs/heads/experiment
 	0000

-The SHA-1 value of all 0s means that nothing was there before—because you’re adding the experiment reference.
-If you were deleting a reference, you would see the opposite: all 0s on the right side.
+The SHA-1 value of all '0's means that nothing was there before — because you’re adding the experiment reference.
+If you were deleting a reference, you would see the opposite: all '0's on the right side.

 Git sends a line for each reference you’re updating with the old SHA, the new SHA, and the reference that is being updated.
 The first line also has the client’s capabilities.
 Next, the client uploads a packfile of all the objects the server doesn’t have yet.
 Finally, the server responds with a success (or failure) indication: